Created by CK-12 Foundation/Adapted by Christine Miller

 In the beginning of this chapter, you learned about Erica, who developed acute bronchitis after getting a cold.
 She had a worsening cough, a sore throat due to coughing, and chest congestion.
 She was also coughing up thick mucus.

-Acute bronchitis usually occurs after a cold or flu, usually due to the same that cause cold or flu.
-Because bronchitis is not usually caused by (although it can be), in most cases, antibiotics are not an effective treatment.
+Acute bronchitis usually occurs after a cold or flu, usually due to the same viruses that cause cold or flu.
+Because bronchitis is not usually caused by bacteria (although it can be), in most cases, antibiotics are not an effective treatment.

 Bronchitis affects the bronchial tubes, which, as you have learned, are air passages in the lower respiratory tract.
 The main bronchi branch off of the trachea and then branch into smaller bronchi, and then bronchioles.
 In bronchitis, the walls of the bronchi become inflamed, which makes them narrower.
 There is also excessive production of mucus in the bronchi, which further narrows the pathway where air can flow through.
 Figure 13.7.2, shows how bronchitis affects the bronchial tubes.